-5 Validation
+Validation 5

 Delphes performs a fast simulation of a collider experiment.
 Its performances in terms of computing time and data size are directly proportional to the number of simulated events and on the considered physics process.
-As an example, 10,000 $pp \rightarrow t\bar{t}X$ events are processed in 110 s on a regular laptop and use less than 250 MB of disk space.
+As an example, 10,000 $pp \to t\bar{t}X$ events are processed in 110 s on a regular laptop and use less than 250 MB of disk space.
 The quality and validity of the output are assessed by comparing to resolution of the reconstructed data to the CMS detector expectations.

 Electrons and muons are by construction equal to the experiment designs, as the Gaussian smearing of their kinematics properties is defined according to their resolutions.
-Similarly, the b-tagging efficiency (for real b-jets) and misidentification rates (for fake b-jets) are taken from the expected values of the experiment.
+Similarly, the btagging efficiency (for real b-jets) and misidentification rates (for fake b-jets) are taken from the expected values of the experiment.
 Unlike these simple objects, jets and missing transverse energy should be carefully cross-checked.

-5.1 Jet resolution
+Jet resolution 5.1

-The majority of interesting processes at the LHC contain jets in the final state.
-The jet resolution obtained using Delphes is therefore a crucial point for its validation, both for CMS- and ATLAS-like detectors.
-This validation is based on $pp \rightarrow gg$ events produced with Madgraph/Madevent and hadronised using Pythia [19, 20].
+LHC contain jets in the final state.

+resolution obtained using Delphes is therefore a crucial point for its validation, both for CMS- and ATLAS-like detectors.
+This validation is based on $pp \rightarrow gg$ events produced with MADGRAPH/MADEVENT and hadronised using PYTHIA [19, 20].